New York Court Records

 Records of Family Court proceedings are not open to unrestricted public inspection in the State of New York.
 Section 166 of the New York Family Court Act determines access to family law records.
 It restricts access to these records except for certain named individuals.
 The law also empowers the state’s Family Courts to exercise their discretion when allowing the inspection of their records.
 Therefore, members of the public can only view and obtain Family Court records in New York if granted access by a court.

 Restricted and sealed Family Court records include pleadings, findings, orders, decisions, transcripts, and documents filed during proceedings.
+The kinds of records or information that may be available or restricted can vary depending on the case and the court's discretion.
 Those permitted access to these records include:

 New York Family Courts can redact sections of their records before making them available.
 Commonly redacted records include addresses of children involved in family law cases.